kanshichao/X-Microscopy/README.md

 ```

 ## Setting up the development environment
-* The folder of UR-Net-8 contains the R-SRM reconstruction code, and change to this folder to perform wf->U-SRM.
+* The folder of UR-Net-8 contains the MU-SRM reconstruction code, and change to this folder to perform wf->MU-SRM.
-* The folder of X-Net contains the F-SRM reconstruction code, and change to this folder to perform wf+RU-SRM->F-SRM.
+* The folder of X-Net contains the F-SRM reconstruction code, and change to this folder to perform wf+MU-SRM->F-SRM.

 ## Instructions
+When you use this code, please change the corresponding folder in the code to yours.

 The parameter of --phase is to alternative the state of training or test, set as train for training and set as test for test.
 + For training:
 ```bash